sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 ### Option 1: Using the drag-and-drop method
 1. Connect the Raspberry Pi Pico W micro USB connector to your computer while holding the **BOOTSEL** button.
 2. Your computer should recognize the device as the mass storage device `RPI-RP2`.
 Now you can release the **BOOTSEL** button.
-3. Drag and drop the [Full Release](https://github.com/sidecartridge/rp2-booster-bootloader/releases/download/nightly/rp-booster-v1.0.0alpha-full.uf2) file to the `RPI-RP2` drive.
+3. Drag and drop the [Full {{ site.FIRMWARE_ALPHA_VERSION }} Release](https://github.com/sidecartridge/rp2-booster-bootloader/releases/download/nightly/rp-booster-v1.0.0alpha-full.uf2) file to the `RPI-RP2` drive.
 4. Wait for the file to be copied.
 When the copy is complete you can disconnect the Raspberry Pi Pico W from your computer.

 ### Option 2: Using picotool